kennygrage/nicks_flicks/README.md

 ## Setup

 - clone this repository
-- start simple http server with python
+- start simple http server with python by going to the top folder of this repository and typing in: python -m SimpleHTTPServer 8000
 - navigate web browser to localhost:8000 to use app